 Interview skills, networking, resume writing, and email communication are just a few of the competences needed to transition into the working world.
 In this course, students practice and deliver the fundamentals of workforce transition activities.

-MAF - 302 Work-Integrated Learning or MAF 303 – Portfolio Project
+MAF - 302 Work-Integrated Learning or MAF 303 – Portfolio Project/Mentorship

 Students complete a work placement– paid or unpaid– of at least 80 hours.
 Comprising up to two days per week of entry level work in a creative industry based organization, the placement runs in parallel with the Professional Practice course giving students and their employers persistent support in their pursuit.
 Weekly reflection and assessment prepares the students for further workforce transition or study.

-Students may elect to develop a project for their portfolio in lieu of a work placement.
+Students may elect to develop a project for their portfolio in lieu of a work placement with a mentor.
 In this self-directed creative project, students build a portfolio piece on a platform of their choice in animation, motion graphics, editing, VFX, or writing.

 Applying to Exceptional Minds’ Media Arts Program is a four step process: